-As summer days come to an end and the autumn leaves begin to change colour, many people notice a flair-up of sneezing, wheezing and an itchy throat, all indicators that fall allergy season here.
+As summer days come to an end and the autumn leaves begin to change color, many people notice a flair-up of sneezing, wheezing and an itchy throat, all indicators that fall allergy season here.
 To make matters worse, there are indications that climate change is resulting in a season that starts earlier and lasts longer.
-Ragweed and mould are some of the biggest culprits, especially when conditions are dry.
-The wind can carry pollen from ragweed, grasses and trees up to 100 miles from its source, and mould is harbored in dry leaves and grass.
+Ragweed and mold are some of the biggest culprits, especially when conditions are dry.
+The wind can carry pollen from ragweed, grasses and trees up to 100 miles from its source, and mold is harbored in dry leaves and grass.

 Tell me more

 Ragweed, roughly 40 species of weedy plants in the Asteraceae family, is a common allergen.
 Ragweed plants typically release pollen during late summer and early fall, often reaching their peak during the month of September.
 Ragweed pollen can lead to allergic rhinitis (such as hay fever), affecting more than 23 million Americans, and can also be a trigger for oral allergy syndrome (OAS).
 People suffering from OAS can develop an itchy mouth and scratchy throat, or swelling in their lips, mouth, tongue or throat.